 You can also display details of packages or specials.
 For specials spanning a short and fixed period, consider promoting it on our specials page - it's free and gives you great additional exposure.

-The star rating scheme for accommodation is a certified trademark of AAA Tourism.
-Only AAA Tourism, on behalf of the RACV and Australia's other automobile clubs, is permitted to certify a star rating for an accommodation property.
-This means that we can only display official star ratings within your advertisement - not star ratings that you have assigned yourself or star ratings that have expired.
+The star rating scheme for accommodation is a certified trademark of Star Ratings Australia.
+Thus we can only display official star ratings within your advertisement - not star ratings that you have assigned yourself or star ratings that have expired.
 Further information about star ratings can be found on the Star Ratings Australia website.

 The first item listed here is the maximum number of people that can sleep overnight on your property.
 If you have multiple rooms or buildings on the property, it refers to the collective total.
 When doing a search for accommodation, people can choose to specify how many are planning to stay, in single increments from 1 to 10, or using the option "more than 10" for larger groups.
 This will restrict the display to only properties that have the sleeping capacity to accommodate the whole group.